micmejia/bible-dump/NKJV/Romans/Rom 9.md

 Isaiah also cries out concerning Israel: "Though the number of the children of Israel be as the sand of the sea, The remnant will be saved.

 ###### 28
-For [^b]He will finish the work and cut _it_ short in righteousness, Because the Lord will make a short work upon the earth."
+For He will finish the work and cut _it_ short in righteousness, Because the Lord will make a short work upon the earth."

 ###### 29
-And as Isaiah said before: "Unless the Lord of [^c]Sabaoth had left us a seed, We would have become like Sodom, And we would have been made like Gomorrah." ## Present Condition of Israel
+And as Isaiah said before: "Unless the Lord of Sabaoth had left us a seed, We would have become like Sodom, And we would have been made like Gomorrah." ## Present Condition of Israel

 ###### 30
 What shall we say then?
 That Gentiles, who did not pursue righteousness, have attained to righteousness, even the righteousness of faith;

 ###### 31
-but Israel, pursuing the law of righteousness, has not attained to the law [^d]of righteousness.
+but Israel, pursuing the law of righteousness, has not attained to the law of righteousness.

 ###### 32
 Why?
-Because _they did_ not _seek it_ by faith, but as it were, [^e]by the works of the law.
+Because _they did_ not _seek it_ by faith, but as it were, by the works of the law.
 For they stumbled at that stumbling stone.

 ###### 33
 As it is written: "Behold, I lay in Zion a stumbling stone and rock of offense, And whoever believes on Him will not be put to shame."